xarrijorge/clepherMarketData/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

+## AI Assistance
+This project was developed with the help of AI tools:

+TypeScript interfaces and type definitions were refined with assistance from Claude AI Market symbols configuration and mapping were generated using ChatGPT These AI contributions helped streamline the development process while maintaining code quality and type safety

+## Acknowledgments

+- Data provided by Alpha Vantage
+- Charts powered by Recharts
+- TypeScript assistance provided by Claude AI
+- Exchange symbol generation assisted by ChatGPT

 ## Acknowledgments
 - Data provided by [Alpha Vantage](https://www.alphavantage.co/)
 - Charts powered by [Recharts](https://recharts.org/)